Skip to main content

 You can add a model using one of the following interfaces:

-Add a Model via GUI
+Add Models via GUI

 You can add a model provided by Azure OpenAI to Cognigy.AI in Build > LLM.
 To add the model, you will need the following parameters: